 \paragraph{LLM-SR} LLM-SR~\citep{shojaee2025llmsrscientificequationdiscovery} leverages the extensive scientific knowledge and code-generation capabilities of LLMs to discover mathematical equations.
 It treats equations as programs and combines an LLM's scientific priors with an evolutionary search to find accurate and interpretable formulas.
 We implement it using the \texttt{llm-srbench}\footnote{\url{https://github.com/deep-symbolic-mathematics/llm-srbench}} repository with its default configuration and set the maximum number of LLM calls to 1,000 for each problem.

-\subsection{Details of \modelname\ Inference Framework}
+\section{Details of \modelname\ Inference Framework}

 For each iteration, we set the initial MAPE goal to 0.1\% and the termination MAPE threshold to 0.0001\%.
 For each LLM, we set the sampling temperature to 0.7 and the maximum completion length per call to 8,192.
 For the \texttt{equation evaluator} tool, to control the length and the complexity of the generated equations, we set the maximum number of parameters to 10 in all experiments, following~\citet{shojaee2025llmsrscientificequationdiscovery}.
-To ensure a fair comparison with methods like LLM-SR, the optimization goal for the BFGS algorithm is the mean squared error.
+To ensure a fair comparison with methods like LLM-SR, the optimization goal for the BFGS algorithm is the mean square error.
 For parameter optimization, we use the \texttt{scipy} library for nonlinear optimization with the BFGS algorithm.
 The prompt for the LLM agent is shown in Figure~\ref{fig:system_prompt_content} and Figure~\ref{fig:user_prompt_content}.
-For Qwen3-Coder-480B and GLM-4.5-Air, we use their FP8 quantization versions.

-\subsection{Details of \modelname\ Training Framework}
+\section{Details of \modelname\ Training Framework}

-\subsubsection{Training Data Synthesis}
+\subsection{Training Data Synthesis}